-The Securities will initially be represented by a temporary global security (the "Temporary Global Security"), without interest coupons, which will be deposited on or about the Issue Date with a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking S.A. ("Clearstream, Luxembourg").
-Interests in the Temporary Global Security will be exchangeable for interests in a permanent global security (the "Permanent Global Security" and, together with the Temporary Global Security, the "Global Securities"), without interest coupons, on or about 20 January 2020, upon certification as to non-U.S. beneficial ownership.
-Interests in the Permanent Global Security will be exchangeable for definitive Securities ("Definitive Securities") only in certain limited circumstances - see "Summary of Provisions relating to the Securities while represented by the Global Securities".
+The Securities of each Series will initially be represented by a temporary global security (a "Temporary Global Security" and, together with the Temporary Global Security in respect of the other Series, the "Temporary Global Securities"), without interest coupons, which will be deposited on or about the Issue Date with a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking S.A. ("Clearstream, Luxembourg").
+Interests in each Temporary Global Security will be exchangeable for interests in a permanent global security (a "Permanent Global Security" and, together with the Permanent Global Security in respect of the other Series, the "Global Security" and, together with the Temporary Global Securities, the "Global Securities"), without interest coupons, on or about 30 March 2021, upon certification as to non-U.S. beneficial ownership.
+Interests in the Permanent Global Security will be exchangeable for definitive Security will be exchangeable for Bernary of Provisions relating to the Securities while represented by the Global Securities".

 The Securities are expected to be rated BB+ by S&P Global Ratings Europe Limited, ("S&P"), Baa3 by Moody's Investors Service Ltd. ("Moody's") and BBB- by Fitch Ratings Ltd. ("Fitch").
-S&P, Moody's and Fitch are established in the EEA and registered under the Regulation (EC) No 1060/2009 on credit rating agencies ("CRA Regulation"), as amended, and is included in the list of registered credit rating agencies published by European Securities and Markets Authority ("ESMA") on its website in accordance with CRA Regulation.
+Each of S&P, Moody's and Fitch are established in the EEA and registered under the Regulation (EC) No 1060/2009 on credit rating agencies ("CRA Regulation"), as amended, and is included in the list of registered credit rating agencies published by European Securities and Markets Authority ("ESMA") on its website in accordance with CRA Regulation.
 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension, reduction or withdrawal at any time by the assigning rating agency.

-S&P defines BB+ as follows: An obligation rated 'BB' is less vulnerable to non-payment than other speculative issues.
-However, it faces major ongoing uncertainties or exposure to adverse business, financial, or economic conditions which could lead to the obligor's inadequate capacity to meet its financial commitment on the obligation.
+S&P defines BB+ as follows: Obligations rated 'BB', 'B', 'CCC', 'CC' and 'C' are regarded as having significant speculative characteristics.
+'BB' indicates the least degree of speculation and 'C' the highest.
+While such obligation will likely have some quality and protective characteristics, these may be outweighed by large uncertainties or major exposure to adverse conditions.
 The ratings from 'AA' to 'CCC' may be modified by the addition of a plus or minus sign to show relative standing within the major rating categories.
 Moody's defines Baa3 as follows: Obligations rated Baa are judged to be medium-grade and subject to moderate credit risk and as such may possess certain speculative characteristics.
+Moody's appends numerical modifiers 1, 2 and 3 to each generic rating clarification from Aa through Caa.
+The modifier 3 indicates that the obligation ranks in the lower end of its generic rating category.
 Fitch defines BBB- as follows: A 'BBB' rating indicates that expectations of credit risk are currently low.
 The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.
 The modifiers plus or minus may be appended to a rating to denote relative status within major rating categories.